Equigenerated Gorenstein ideals of codimension three: Abstract

 \section{Abstract}

-One focus on the structure of a codimension $3$ homogeneous Gorenstein ideal $I$ in a standard polynomial ring $R=\kk[x_1,\ldots,x_n]$ over a field $\kk$, assuming that $I$ is generated in a fixed degree $d$.
-This degree is tied to the minimal number of generators of $I$ and the degree of the entries of an associated skew-symmetric matrix and one shows, conversely, in a characteristic-free way, that any such data are fulfilled by some Gorenstein ideal.
-It is proved that a codimension $3$ homogeneous Gorenstein ideal $I\subset \kk[x,y,z]$ cannot be generated by general forms of fixed degree, except precisely when $d=2$ or the ideal is a complete intersection.
-The question as to when the link $(\ell_1^m,\ldots,\ell_n^m):\mathfrak{f}$ is equigenerated, where $\ell_1,\ldots,\ell_n$ are independent linear forms and $\mathfrak{f}$ is a form, is given a solution in some important cases.
+We focus on the structure of a homogeneous Gorenstein ideal $I$ of codimension three in a standard polynomial ring $R=\kk[x_1,\ldots,x_n]$ over a field $\kk$, assuming that $I$ is generated in a fixed degree $d$.
+For such an ideal $I$ this degree comes along with the minimal number of generators of $I$ and the degree of the entries of the associated skew-symmetric matrix in a simple formula.
+We give an elementary characteristic-free argument to the effect that, for any such data linked by this formula, there exists a Gorenstein ideal $I$ of codimension three filling them.
+We conjecture that, for arbitrary $n\geq 2$, an ideal $I\subset \kk[x_1,\ldots,x_n]$ generated by a general set of $r\geq n+2$ forms of degree $d\geq 2$ is Gorenstein if and only if $d=2$ and $r= {{n+1}\choose 2}-1$.
+We prove the `only if' implication of this conjecture when $n=3$.
+For arbitrary $n\geq 2$, we prove that if $d=2$ and $r\geq (n+2)(n+1)/6$ then the ideal is Gorenstein if and only if $r={{n+1}\choose 2}-1$, which settles the `if' assertion of the conjecture for $n\leq 5$.
+Finally, we elaborate around one of the questions of Fr\"oberg--Lundqvist.
+In a different direction, we reveal a connection between the Macaulay inverse and the so-called Newton dual, a matter so far not brought out to our knowledge.
+Finally, we consider the question as to when the link $(\ell_1^m,\ldots,\ell_n^m):\mathfrak{f}$ is equigenerated, where $\ell_1,\ldots,\ell_n$ are independent linear forms and $\mathfrak{f}$ is a form, is given a solution in some important cases.